rohanjoshi15/ros2/README.md

-# ROS 2 Simulation task
+# ROS 2 Simulation and Logic with OpenCV & YOLO

 - This repository contains a complete ROS 2-based simulation setup for a 4-wheeled differential drive rover with lidar and camera sensors, emergency stop logic.
 - The gazebo simulation requires xacro file and gazebo plugins